delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 * for purposes of scalability and availability booking service running multiple instances.
 * all instances share a single database

 Now let's move our booking state validation from Driver App to booking service.
-When `PUT` request with state updates processed:
+When booking update processed:
-* booking service query database for the current state
+* query database for the current booking state
 * if a booking state is still `created`, update it

-However, when at the same time cancellation request will hit another instance of Booking Service, we will end up with the same `read-modify-write` race condition.
+* to make sure that booking state is not changed during the update process by the other instance, make previous two requests within one transaction (depends on database type)

-The following solution evolution will depend on database application is using.
-In the case of PostgreSQL it may look like this:
+In the case of SQL database it may look like this:
-* wrap queries with a transaction

-It won't work either because PostgreSQL default transaction isolation level is [Read Committed](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-READ-COMMITTED)
+Unfortunate this solution will likely not work.
+Default transaction isolation levels vary from database to database.
+For example in PostgreSQL default transaction isolation level is [Read Committed](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-READ-COMMITTED)

 > note that two successive SELECT commands can see different data, even though they are within a single transaction if other transactions commit changes after the first SELECT starts and before the second SELECT starts.

+Which means we still may end up with the same `read-modify-write` race condition

 <table>
 <tr><td>Instance 1</td><td>Instance 2</td><tr>